You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 Debt isn’t inherently bad by any means; it helps people afford key purchases like houses and cars.
 Moreover, when used properly, savvy credit card users can avoid interest and generate rewards like statement credits, airline miles, and cash back.

-But debt carries risk, and using debt to pay off debt is a big risk.
+Bottom line, though: debt carries risk, and using debt to pay off debt is a big risk.
 If you’re struggling to make payments, consider refinancing your auto loan to reduce your bill and free up some income.